cambs-repeaters/cambridgerepeaters.net/rally.md

 Opening time for visitors is 09:30am, entrance is £2.
 Free entrance to Cambridgeshire Repeater Group members.
 No other discounts or concessions.

-Talk=in will be provided on S22 – 145.550 and via GB3PI and GB3PY.
+Talk-in will be provided on 145.550MHz and via GB3PI and GB3PY.

 The RSGB will be joining us with their ever-popular book stall.
 Bring your old gear for the Bring & Buy (run by the Cambridge & District Amateur Radio Club) and hopefully make some money to buy something new!
 Burger van should be serving from 08:00 or so.